There are few messes we like dealing with worse than finding dried glue on a wooden table or floor.

 Whether it be dark, stained, or raw wood, no one wants their items to be tarnished by glue or super glue or anything like it.

-There have been many age-old solutions taught at home related to removing glue from wood.
+There have been many age-old solutions taught at home related to removing glue, or other stick substances like dried gum or tape residue from wood.

 Some people recommend soaking it in hot water, others say that you can freeze the glue off.